Skip to content

 • IntelliG works even when git.enabled is set to false.

 • File-tree decorations (M / U / A glyphs in the Explorer) come from VS Code's built-in git extension.
-IntelliG does not double-paint decorations.
+IntelliG does not register a global file-decoration provider, so it does not double-paint Explorer decorations.

 • You can disable VS Code's built-in git decorations and still have IntelliG's tool windows fully functional.